-Manuscripts should be presented in the following order: (i) title page, (ii) abstract and keywords, (iii) text, (iv) acknowledgments including disclosure, (v) references, (vi) supporting information, (vii) figure legends, (viii) tables (each table complete with title and footnotes) and (ix) figures.
+Manuscripts should be presented in the following order: (i) title page, (ii) abstract and keywords, (iii) text, (iv) acknowledgments including disclosure, (v) Disclosure statement, (vi) references, (vii) supporting information, (viii) figure legends, (ix) tables (each table complete with title and footnotes) and (x) figures.
 Footnotes to the text are not allowed and any such material should be incorporated into the text as parenthetical matter.

 TITLE PAGE The title page should contain (i) manuscript category, (ii) the title of the paper, (iii) the full names of the authors, (iv) the names and addresses of the institutions at which the work was carried out, (v) the full postal and email address, plus facsimile and telephone numbers, of the author to whom correspondence about the manuscript should be sent (vi) short running title, and (vii) a word count.
 The present address of any author, if different from that where the work was carried out, should be supplied in a footnote.
 In keeping with the latest guidelines of the International Committee of Medical Journal Editors, each author's contribution to the paper is to be quantified.
 The title should be short, informative and contain the major key words so that readers and in particular online users will discover the article easily in online search.
 Do not use abbreviations in the title.
 A short running title (less than 40 characters including spaces) should also be provided.
 The running title is the short title in the upper right-hand corner of articles to help article search.